LionWeb-io/lionweb-server/packages/additionalapi/README.md

 - all nodes to be imported _must not_ exist
 - all containers specified in the attach point _must_ exist

-## Binary formats
+## Binary format

-The operation can use a payload specified in JSON format or one two binary formats.
+The operation can use a payload specified in JSON format or in ProtoBuf.
-The binary format is ProtoBuf.

-For both formats we define schemas in their own DSL and then we generate code in Typescript to read binary messages based on those schemas.
+For this format with define the schema in its own DSL and then we generate code in Typescript to read binary messages based on those schemas.

 Resources: